hotpeppersec/cloudlab/docs/_source/02_docker.rst

 docker-compose.yml
 ******************

-A file called docker-compose.yml will exist alongside our `Dockerfile` in our Docker directory.
 The docker-compose.yml file allows us to manage multiple Docker containers for one or more applications.
 We will add this file to our project to illustrate it's composition and give ourselves the ability to extend our work later, as needed.

+A file called docker-compose.yml will exist alongside our `Dockerfile` in our docker directory.

 .. index::
    single: docker-compose.yml